Finance Index

 Amount-based approval thresholds route payments to appropriate approval levels based on payment value.
 Lower-value payments may require single-level approval, while higher-value payments automatically escalate to senior approvers or multi-level approval chains.

-These thresholds should be configured to reflect organizational risk tolerance and signing authority policies.
+These thresholds should reflect organizational risk tolerance and signing authority policies.
 The system evaluates the total payment amount, including any adjustments, discounts, or credits applied during payment creation, ensuring that approval requirements match the actual cash impact.

 Bank Account-Specific Approval Rules